 Now that I am a parent, I get to see all the other stuff too.
 How he’s changed from a baby into toddler – with character and personality and so much energy.
 How he eats and sleeps.
 How he copies what I do and how quickly he is developing.

-I want to help my little one develop as well as he possibly can and hopefully I can help yours as well!
+I want to help my little boy to grow and develop the best way that he possibly can and hopefully I can help yours as well!

 Let’s nurture those neurons (altogether now)!